Seeking information about a Refinery’s Pocket Calculator.

 “I look forward to hearing anything your knowledgeable AOGHS community can tell me about my rather mysterious AC-ME Pocket Calculator.”

-Born in England, he worked in the petroleum industry for 25 years before moving to “the main bulb-growing area of the Netherlands.”
+Originally from England, Rance worked in the petroleum industry for 25 years before moving to “the main bulb-growing area of the Netherlands.”
+Retired from the industry, and now a dedicated academic researcher, he maintains his own website, David’s Calculating Sticks.

 Refinery Supply Company

-Rance discovered an example of the refinery’s slide rule at the Massachusetts Institute of Technology museum at Cambridge, Massachusetts.
-The museum described the pocket calculator as “the iconic instrument of the engineering profession.
+The MIT museum describes the calculators as “the iconic instrument of the engineering profession.
 Every significant human-built structure of the past 150 years has involved its use.”

-The MIT student newspaper The Tech, “the first newspaper published on the web,” provided a colorful account of an 1884 Pennsylvania oilfield fire (see Oilfield Artillery fights Fires).
+MIT was founded in 1861, two years after the first U.S. commercial oil well.
+The Tech, a student newspaper, in 1884 provided a colorful account of a Pennsylvania oilfield fire (see Oilfield Artillery fights Fires).

-Rance’s ruler was used in the petroleum industry for orifice meters, he noted for AOGHS.
+The slide rule was used in the petroleum industry for orifice meters, Rance noted.
 “With the slide rule it is possible to calculate gas flows directly from static pressure, differential pressure and orifice coefficient settings.”

 Adding to the mystery is that the slide rule was made in Germany, Rance noted in his 2016 email to AOGHS.
 “A more natural choice would have been one of excellent U.S.-based slide rule makers such as Keuffel & Esser Company.
 So it begs the question, why would a Tulsa-based supplier import such an item?